py5coding/py5book/reference/sketch_rmouse_x.md

 # rmouse_x

-The current horizonal coordinate of the mouse after activating scale invariant drawing.
+The current horizontal coordinate of the mouse after activating scale invariant drawing.

 ## Examples